eliroca/mediagoblin-mirror/docs/source/siteadmin/relnotes.rst

 0.12.1rc1
 =========

-This minor release fixes a number of Python dependency issues, allows us to support newer autoconf versions, fixes a few small bugs and improves the documentation.
-The release has been tested on Debian Bullseye (11) and Ubuntu 20.04.
+This patch release fixes a number of Python dependency issues, allows us to support newer autoconf versions, fixes a few small bugs and improves the documentation.

+This release has been tested on Debian Bullseye (11) and Ubuntu 20.04.
 Due to a dependency issue, we unfortunately **don't yet support Python 3.10**, which means that Debian Bookworm and Ubuntu 22.04 and Fedora 36 are not yet supported.
 This will be addressed in the upcoming version 0.13.0.
+This will be the last release to support Python 3.5.

 **Upgrading:**